altmp/altv-docs/articles/bytecode_module.md

 the module will fail to compile.

 If the code runs fine without the bytecode module but the module still reports an error, contact us on [Discord](https://discord.altv.mp).

-### The server crashes while the bytecode module is compiling files

-This is most often caused by using `await` inside a function that is not declared `async`.
-Unfortunately, because of a bug inside the V8 bytecode compiler, this causes a crash that can not be stopped.

-So if your server is crashing while compiling the files, check to see if you are using an `await` outside of an `async` function anywhere.